All About It

 Standard Gift Cards are valid for 3 years.

 Expiry dates are clearly printed on your card.
+Please redeem prior to your expiry date.

 You DO NOT need to travel on The Blues Train by the expiry date printed on your gift card(s).
 HOWEVER, you MUST have redeemed your gift card for a specific show before the expiry date.